 In 2004, Kennesaw State was the first US educational institution to be recognized by the NSA as a CAE and has continued to hold various CAE designations ever since.
 The school’s Institute for Cybersecurity Workforce Development was founded to oversee the school’s cybersecurity education programs, and to work with state authorities to assist in public information security efforts.

 Given the state’s determination to be a leading influencer in cybersecurity and the resources being brought to bear by the state university system, there are likely few states better suited to provide a quality education, learning environment, and post-graduation career opportunities than Georgia.
 This is particularly true for undergraduate degrees.
 Bachelor’s degree and certificate programs are plentiful in Georgia.
-At present, though, there is a lack of associate’s and Ph.D. programs, but we expect that to be remedied in coming years.
+At present, though, there is a lack of associate’s and Ph.D. programs, but that is likely to change in the coming years.

 Associate’s degrees in cybersecurity generally require only a year or two to complete, so they provide a good alternative to bachelor’s degrees for those lacking the time and resources to complete a four-year program.